 The MIME Content-Type header field and media type mechanism have been carefully designed to be extensible, and it is expected that the set of media type/subtype pairs and their associated parameters will grow significantly over time.
-In order to ensure that the set of such values is developed in an orderly, well-specified, and public manner, the MIME standard specifies a registration process which uses the Internet Assigned Numbers Authority (IANA)7 as a central registry for MIME's various areas of extensibility.
+To ensure that the set of such values is developed in an orderly, well-specified, and public manner, the MIME standard specifies a registration process that uses the Internet Assigned Numbers Authority (IANA) as a central registry for MIME's various areas of extensibility.

 With this in mind we have opted to utilize the MIME as the mechanism for retrieving multimedia information.
-Rather than attempt to provide a description of each of the media types (Application, Audio, Image, Message, Model, Mulitpart, Text and Video) it seems more reasonable to provide a reference to these.
-They can be found in the RFC20488 document.
+Rather than attempt to provide a description of each of the media types (Application, Audio, Image, Message, Model, Multipart, Text, and Video) it seems more reasonable to provide a reference to these.
+They can be found in the RFC2048 document.